East Cornwall · PL10

 Why Kingsand is its own job.

-Conservation Area covers Kingsand and Cawsand combined historic core; AONB across the Rame Peninsula.
+Locally, conservation Area covers Kingsand and Cawsand combined historic core; AONB across the Rame Peninsula.
 Cliff and coastal margin sites face strict controls.
 For building regulations package specifically, parts of Kingsand sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Kingsand drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Kingsand project as a PL10-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Kingsand projects parish-up, not template-down — the PL10 context shapes the design from day one.
+Whether the project is on traditional harbour cottages in the centre or further out toward Cawsand, the building regulations package response is locally tuned.

 Planning note